 Not many people stay overnight in Nazca.
 Instead, they pass through on the way to Arequipa.
 For those wanting to chill here and break up the journey, the following places were recommended.

-- Hotel Alegria – Considered one of the best hotels in this area, and the bonus is it has a pool.
+- Hotel Alegria – Considered one of the best hotels in this area, and the bonus is that it has a pool.

 View from the plane shows a road cutting through some geoglyphs carved into the Nazca Desert.
 A viewing tower has been set up for those who do not want to fly over.